 If the BSM system still does not work properly, take your vehicle to a certified repair shop or dealer for the system to be checked and calibrated.

-Performing blind spot monitor calibration often requires specialized tools, probably including:
+Performing calibration often requires specialized tools, blind spot monitor calibration tools probably including:

 If you're starting a repair shop, you can get the above tools directly from your dealer.
 But for all specific tools, I suggest that you must ask the dealer!

 You must be curious about this question.
 It is related to how you allocate your time!
 In fact, how long it takes to calibrate blind spot sensors depends on the following factors: